Robert Young (actor): Television career

-Today, Young is most remembered as the affable insurance salesman in the long-running popular sitcom Father Knows Best (1949–1954 on radio, 1954–1960 on television), for which he and his co-star Jane Wyatt won several Emmy Awards.
+Today, Young is perhaps best remembered as the affable insurance salesman in the long-running popular sitcom Father Knows Best (1949–1954 on radio, 1954–1960 on television), for which he and his co-star Jane Wyatt won several Emmy Awards.
 Elinor Donahue ("Betty"), Billy Gray ("Bud"), and Lauren Chapin ("Kathy") played the Anderson children in the television version.

 Young then created, produced, and starred with Ford Rainey and Constance Moore in the nostalgic CBS comedy series Window on Main Street (1961–1962).

-Young's final television series was Marcus Welby, M.D.
-(1969–1976), co-starring a young James Brolin.
-This show earned an Emmy for Young, for best leading actor in a drama series.
+Young followed that by playing the iconic title character in the successful television series Marcus Welby, M.D., where he portrayed a stern but devoted and caring physician, co-starring James Brolin as Dr. Steve Kiley, his young and occasionally impetuous partner in their joint medical practice.
+The series ran for seven seasons (1969–1976), earning Young an Emmy in 1970 for best leading actor in a drama series.

+The series became one of the most popular medical dramas in American television history.
+During the 1970 television year, Marcus Welby, M.D. ranked first among all U.S. television series, making it the first ABC program to finish a season as the nation's highest-rated television program.

 He shared the stage on The Dick Cavett Show with Jimi Hendrix in September 1969.

 Until 1982, he made numerous television commercials for Sanka coffee.

-The popular phrase "I'm not a doctor, but I play one on TV" from a commercial for Vicks 44 cough medicine has been erroneously attributed to Young due to his Marcus Welby, MD fame.
+The popular phrase "I'm not a doctor, but I play one on TV" from a commercial for Vicks 44 cough medicine has been erroneously attributed to Young due to his Marcus Welby, M.D. fame.
 It was actually spoken by actor Chris Robinson and then by Peter Bergman during the 1980s.

 Personal life and death

 Young was married to Betty Henderson for 61 years from 1933 until her death in 1994.
-They had four daughters: Carol Proffitt, Barbara Beebe, Kathy Young, and Betty Lou Gleason.
+They had four daughters: Carol (Proffitt), Barbara (Beebe), Kathy (Young), and Betty Lou (Gleason).
 They also had six grandchildren and nine great-grandchildren.

 Despite his trademark portrayal of happy, well-adjusted characters, Young's bitterness toward Hollywood casting practices never diminished, and he suffered from depression and alcoholism, culminating in a suicide attempt in January 1991.
 Later, he spoke candidly about his personal problems in an effort to encourage others to seek help.
 The Robert Young Community Mental Health Center is named after Young in honor of his work toward passage of the 708 Illinois Tax Referendum, which established a property tax to support mental health programs in his home state.
 The center started in Rock Island, Illinois, and now has sites in both Iowa and Illinois, as part of the Quad-City metropolitan area.

 Young died of respiratory failure at his Westlake Village, California, home on July 21, 1998.

-He has three stars on the Hollywood Walk of Fame; the stars are in the categories of film (located at 6933 Hollywood Blvd.), television (6358 Hollywood Blvd.), and radio (1660 Vine Street).
+He has three stars on the Hollywood Walk of Fame; for film (located at 6933 Hollywood Blvd.), television (6358 Hollywood Blvd.), and radio (1660 Vine Street).